IMS-coding-projects/M431/docs/source/Writerside/topics/informieren.md

 ### Mindmap

-Since it is always a good Idea to make a Mindmap (and it is a part of Iperka), we created one.
+Since it is always a good Idea to make a Mindmap (and since it is a part of Iperka), we created one.
 Below you can find a mindmap of the project idea/personal requirements:

 ![mindmap.png](mindmap.png) {border-effect="rounded" thumbnail="true"}